New Jersey relief for COVID-19 impacted tech and biotech companies

 This program provides an excellent source of non-dilutive, cash funding that can be reinvested back into the company to support research, product development, and staff augmentation.
 Companies grappling with liquidity issues related to COVID-19 should seek relief under this program to generate funds for working capital and other uses.
 It is likely that there will be a surge in applications this year as companies seek economic relief from the coronavirus impact, and the program has a cap of $60M in benefits for each fiscal year.
 Recent years have seen the funding fully exhausted by applications, so it is important that companies apply as soon as possible.
 On average, approved companies can expect to receive funding within six to eight months after the June 30 application deadline.
 The provisions and requirements under this program are complex, and corporate taxpayers should consult their tax advisors to assess their eligibility.

 Businesses in every industry should consider State tax planning in response to economic distress.
-For more information on the coronavirus, please see RSM’s Coronavirus Resource Center which includes related and frequently updated developments and a link to sign up for RSM’s weekly Coronavirus webcast series.
+For more information on the coronavirus, please see RSM’s Coronavirus Resource Center which includes related and frequently updated developments.